Submit request or call to make an appointment.

 Sometimes the electrical signals don’t communicate properly with the heart muscle, and the heart can start beating in an abnormal rhythm — this is an arrhythmia.

 Arrhythmias can be temporary or permanent.
-An arrhythmia can be congenital (present at birth) or develop later in life.
+Irregular heartbeat in children can be congenital (present at birth) or develop later in life.

 The resting heart rate — how fast the heart beats when a person is not engaged in activity — decreases as children get older.
 Typical resting heart rate ranges are: